cronica-it/.github/profile/README.md

 ### Aims

-The project aims at a possible **reconstitution and long-term preservation of the IT&C history in Romania**, presented in an international context.
+The project's goal is to **reconstruct and preserve the Romanian IT&C history** in a long-term manner, in relation to the international context.

 ### Web site

 The project website is published at [https://cronica-it.github.io/](https://cronica-it.github.io/).

-The main reason for using a `github.io` sub-domain over defining its own domain is to avoid depending on someone paying for the domain yearly fees.
+The main benefit of using a `github.io` sub-domain instead of creating its own domain is that it eliminates the risk of being taken off line in case someone forgets to cover the annual cost of the domain.

-Plus that GitHub has better chance to outlive us and most other custom domains.
+In addition, GitHub has a better chance to outlive us and most other custom domains.

 ### Content